 If you want to become a foster carer with Foster Care Connect, the process will take around six months.

 Step 2 Home visit: We visit you at your home, and tell you about the fostering task and working with Foster Care Connect.
-At this point, we agree whether or not to proceed with the next step.
+At this point, we will have lots of discussions and we agree whether or not to proceed with the next step.

-Step 4 Formal application: You complete a formal application form to Foster Care Connect.
-Once this has been received, we will begin the Form F assessment process.
+Step 3 Formal application: You complete a formal application form to Foster Care Connect.
+Once this has been received, you will be allocated an assessor and begin the Form F assessment process.

-Step 6 Fostering panel: Your report goes to our independent fostering panel, which meets 3-4 times a year to consider applications from people who want to become foster carers.
-It has 10 members, including a nurse, head teacher, social workers and a member of the local authority family placement team.
-If the fostering panel recommends that you should be approved, all the paper work including the Form F and minutes of the fostering panel are forwarded to Foster Care Connect‚ independent Agency Decision Maker who makes the final decision if you are approved as foster carers.
-If the Agency Decision Maker supports the recommendation from the Fostering Panel you will be notified formally in writing and Foster Care Connect will begin identifying children who you may be able to foster.
+Step 6 Fostering panel: Your Form F report goes to our independent fostering panel, which meets 3-4 times a year to consider applications from people who want to become foster carers.
+It has 10 members, from many professional backgrounds, all relevant to making a decision about your suitability to foster.
+If the fostering panel recommends that you should be approved, all the paper work including the Form F and minutes of the fostering panel are forwarded to Foster Care Connect’s independent Agency Decision Maker who makes the final decision about your approval as a foster carer.
+If the Agency Decision Maker supports the recommendation from the fostering panel you will be notified formally in writing and Foster Care Connect will begin identifying children who you may be able to foster.
 How long this takes will depend on your skills as a foster carer, and the needs of children referred to Foster Care Connect.
 If you are not approved, we will write to you to give you the reasons.

 This application and training process is free to applicants.
 Foster Care Connect pays for your initial training and full assessment, including costs of medical, local authority and disclosure checks.
 We also provide free ongoing professional development training for all foster carers who foster with us, to help keep your skills and knowledge up to date.